RemixFusion/MegaJoins/README.md

 Overview
 --------
 MegaJoins tracks player joins on a BungeeCord/Waterfall proxy, grouped by hostname.
-It persists data in SQLite so you can query current counts, historical totals, unique players, per-domain rollups (last two labels, e.g., example.com), and per-subdomain details.
+It persists data in SQLite (default) or MySQL so you can query current counts, historical totals, unique players, per-domain rollups (last two labels, e.g., example.com), and per-subdomain details.
 You can also filter by time ranges and query by player name (offline UUID) or UUID/prefix.